wadey/node-microtime/README.md

 ### microtime.now()

 Get the current time in microseconds as an integer.
-Since JavaScript can only represent integer values accurately up to `Math.pow(2, 53)`, this value will be accurate up to _Tue, 05 Jun 2255 23:47:34 GMT_.

 ### microtime.nowDouble()